MOTOCROSS SCUTTLEBUTT & TASTY INSIDER MORSELS

 WANT TO FIGHT THE WIFE’S POTPOURRI?
 TRY TWO-STROKE SCENTED CANDLES

-Flying Tiger Motorcycles offers two candles scents —the original Two-Stroke Smoke candle (made with real Klotz R-50) and the new Motor Oil & Leather scent.
-The candles are a soy-based with a 2-piece wood wick for optimal burn.
+Flying Tiger Motorcycles offers two candle scents — the original Two-Stroke Smoke candle (made with real Klotz R-50) and the new Motor Oil & Leather scent.
+The candles are soy-based with a 2-piece wood wick for optimal burn.
 The company uses only natural oils and scents to produce its candles and each candle is handmade in-house.
 The candles retail for $20 each a www.flyingtigermoto.com.

 REIGN VMX: OLD SCHOOL JERSEYS WITH A NEW-SCHOOL LOOK